jmalauss/Amazon_Vine_Analysis/README.md

 ## Summary:
 #### In your summary, state if there is any positivity bias for reviews in the Vine program.

+It seems that there are no biases present for reviews in the Vine service.
+We can tell there are no biases because the percentage of 5-star ratings coming from paid Vine users makes up less than 1% of the total 5-star reviews.
+99.77% of the 5-star reviews come from unpaid Vine users.

 #### Then, provide one additional analysis that you could do with the dataset to support your statement.

+If we wanted to, we could examine how many reviews are left by each paid vine user versus each unpaid vine user.
+This would give us some insight as to the frequency of reviews left, based on the Vine service.